djeffalKhaled/CString/README.md

 - ScanStr() uses fgets to safely get stdin
 - Input() prints a prompt and gets stdin

-# Functionality:
+## Functionality:
 - Error handling and exit
 - Type to string conversion
 - String comparaison
 - Safer scanning of stdin
-- Ability to print with a new line as well as format specified support
+- Ability to print with a new line as well as format specifier support
+- Demo file that showcases each main function

+## How to use:
+- Put the header file in your project and include it